Testing the code

 straightforward ways to carry out such a test is to make a comparison with known results.

-For your convenience, there are several functions in testing.h
+For your convenience, there are several functions in testing.h for exactly this

 purpose.